Large-time behavior of the 2D thermally non-diffusive Boussinesq equations with Navier-slip boundary conditions: Acknowledgments

-The research of E.C. was supported by the Pacific Institute for the Mathematical Sciences (PIMS).
-The research and findings may not reflect those of the Institute.
 E.C. acknowledges and respects the Lekwungen peoples on whose traditional territory the University of Victoria stands, and the Songhees, Esquimalt and WSÁNEĆ peoples whose historical relationships with the land continue to this day.
+C.N. thanks Christian Seis for useful comments on a previous version of the paper.